lin-brian-l/reading-code/README.md

 In this example, two functions are declared (`addTwoNumbers` and `addThreeNumbers`), then `addThreeNumbers` is being called at the bottom.
 The computer will interpret this as the following:

+0) It sees the definitions of `addTwoNumbers` and `addThreeNumbers` on lines 1 and 5, but ignores them because those functions have not been called.

 1) It sees `addThreeNumbers` being called on line 9, so it needs to see what `addThreeNumbers` should do.

 2) It jumps to line 5 for the definition of `addThreeNumbers` and reads that top-down.